Magnetic anisotropy and intermediate valence in CeCo$_5$ ferromagnet: Theoretical Method

-In this work, we use the DFT+U(ED) extension~\cite{Shick2021,Shick2024} of the DFT+U method that combines the DFT with the exact diagonalization (ED) of the multiorbital Anderson impurity model (AIM)~\cite{Mahan} Hamiltonian for the 4$f$-shell, and apply it to investigate the electronic structure, spin and orbital magnetic moments, and the magnetic anisotropy energy in CeCo$_5$.
+In this work, we use the DFT+$U$(ED) extension~\cite{Shick2021,Shick2024} of the DFT+$U$ method that combines the DFT with the exact diagonalization (ED) of the multiorbital Anderson impurity model (AIM)~\cite{Mahan} Hamiltonian for the 4$f$-shell, and apply it to investigate the electronic structure, spin and orbital magnetic moments, and the magnetic anisotropy energy in CeCo$_5$.
 We follow the "LDA++" methodology~\cite{Lichtenstein1998} and treat explicitly the electron-electron interactions in the $4f$-shell using the exact diagonalization of the AIM, whereas the $s$, $p$, and $d$ shells are treated in DFT.

-An interested reader can find further details of our implementation in Ref .~\cite{Shick2021, Shick2024} and the Supplemental information~\cite{supplement}.
+The effects of the Coulomb interaction on the electronic structure are described using an auxiliary impurity model that explicitly treats the full fourteen-orbital Ce 4$f$ shell~\cite{Mahan}.
+This multi-orbital impurity model incorporates the complete Coulomb interaction, the strong spin-orbit coupling (SOC) characteristic of Ce, and the crystal-field splitting.
+The corresponding Hamiltonian can be expressed as

+Here $f^{\dagger}_{m \sigma}$ creates an electron in orbital $m$ and spin $\sigma$ in the 4$f$ shell and $b^{\dagger}_{m\sigma}$ creates an electron in state $m\sigma$ in the ``bath'' that consists of those host band states that hybridize with the impurity 4$f$ shell, $\epsilon_f$ is the energy position of the non-interacting $4f$ `impurity' level.
+The parameter $\xi$ specifies the strength of SOC obtained from the atomic potential, and $\Delta_{\rm CF}$ is the crystal-field (CF) potential, and $\Delta_{\rm EX}$ is the strength of the exchange field.
+An interested reader can find further details for a choice of the parameters in Eq.~(\ref{eq:hamilt}) in the Supplemental information~\cite{supplement}.